 It’s okay if you want to go live your life because either way, life is going to happen.
 You have your purpose and I have mine.

-And it’s not that I don’t want to be part of you.
+It’s not that I don’t want to be part of you.
 It’s more that whether I like this or not, I have to give myself the permission to let you choose your path.
 And if I’m not in your future then of course, I’ll be disappointed — of course this will hurt.
 But something I’ve learned is I can’t carry the weight anymore.
 And figuratively speaking, I can’t run up and down the stairs anymore, trying to fix what can never be undone.
 I can’t carry the weight or submit to the pain.

 I am not saying goodbye to you specifically because I will always be here.
 I’m only allowing myself the permission to heal the same as I’m giving you the space so that you can heal as well.

 The idea of the words, “Just let it go,” don’t always make sense to me.
-But either way, there comes a time when we have to forgive ourselves and our mistakes, even if someone else hasn’t forgiven us, — and I get it.
+But either way, there comes a time when we have to forgive ourselves and our mistakes, even if someone else hasn’t forgiven us — and I get it.
 It’s fine.
 But there comes a time when a person can only hurt so much.
 Eventually the gravity changes.
 People heal.
-And that’s all I want for the both of us — it’s to heal.
+And that’s all I want for the both of us — is to heal.

 I’m not saying goodbye to you.
 I’m just saying goodbye to the heartache and the pain.
 I’m saying goodbye to the rejection and the shame and the conversations I wish I could have changed.
 I’m saying goodbye to the arguments and the heavy energies that weigh me down.
 And if this means goodbye to you then please understand, this was never my intention.
 But I suppose intentions and interpretations lead to misunderstandings, and for my part, I apologize.